dnboptimizer/dnboptimizer.github.io/ecosystem/di.md

     2. Enter your Organization for Common Data Service.
 (Which you can get from the Organization entity in CDS; select the Data tab and scroll to the ORGANIZATION ID column)
 2. Click "Create".

-** Note: While you are free to choose any name you like we suggest something like D365_Sales_Accs_to_CDS_Sales_Accs so you can see from the name which data the connection set represents. **
+**Note: While you are free to choose any name you like we suggest something like D365SalesAccstoCDSSalesAccs so you can see from the name which data the connection set represents.**

 ## Projects
 Projects enable the flow of data between systems.